gaand/wdi_2_js_demo_spa/README.md

 * artist propery
 * render method - This will draw a HTML representation of the Song.

-Song List (Playlist):
+Playlist:
 * render method - This will draw the list, including all the songs in this playlist.
 * add method - Given a song it will be added to the Playlist.
-* remove method - Given a song it will be remove the song from the Playlist.
+* remove method - Given a song, or song title, it will be remove the song from the Playlist.

 Let's take a snapshot of this these domain objects, their properties and their relationship/s.
+And save them in the repo.

 ## Lab